 When we do fall though, we know we can replant our roots and nourish them to grow stronger.

-As noted in last weeks blog, sway is a necessary part of balance.
+The sway is a necessary part of being balanced.
 It is simply the signal to pay attention with greater curiosity, kindness and reverence for the changing nature of life.

 With clarity in our vision for well-being, daily nourishment, and both internal and external supports we can sway more and keep our roots firmly planted for greater whole-person health and wellbeing.